 The Climate and Health Committee provides guidance and support to the FPH Board and other committees to ensure sustainability, climate change and biodiversity is embedded in all aspects of the work being undertaken by the Faculty.

 The Climate and Health Committee meets a minimum of three times a year for face-to-face meetings, with an opportunity for teleconferences between meetings to ensure the work programme is being delivered as per an agreed schedule.
 The committee reports to the Advocacy and Policy Committee.

 Membership consists of a Chair and stakeholders to include the following:

 - Sustainable Development Special Interest Group (SIG) representative(s)

 - External representatives

 - FPH staff representative(s)

-Committee representation should also incorporate members from the devolved nations of the UK and should include members with appropriate knowledge in sustainability and climate change policy.
-The Sustainable Development SIG will work with the committee chair to agree the membership and terms of reference for the committee.
+Committee representation also incorporates members from the devolved nations of the UK and includes members with appropriate knowledge in sustainability and climate change policy.
+The Sustainable Development SIG works with the committee chair to agree the membership and terms of reference for the committee.